-1. Plug the charger into an appropriate outlet before inserting battery pack.

-- Insert the battery pack 11 into the charger, making sure the battery pack is fully seated in the charger.
-The red (charging) light will blink continuously indicating that the charging process has started. - 3.
+- 1. Plug the charger into an appropriate outlet before inserting the battery pack. - 2.
+Insert the battery pack (J) into the charger, as shown in Figure 1, making sure the pack is fully seated in charger.
+The red (charging) light will blink continuously, indicating that the charging process has started. - 3.
 The completion of charge will be indicated by the red light remaining ON continuously.
-The battery pack is fully charged and may be used at this time or left in the charger.
-To remove the battery pack from the charger, push the battery release button on the battery pack.
+The pack is fully charged and may be used at this time or left in the charger.